vanessa-sangiorgio/frontend-nanodegree-arcade-game/README.md

 This is a simple game where the main goal is that our player has to get to water without any collision with the bugs.
 This is a projects created by Vanessa Sangiorgio thanks _Udacity Nanodegree_ program.

-##USAGE
+##USAGE AND INSTRUCTION
 -------

+Open the file index.html
-use the arrow on your keyboard to move the player.
+Let's play, use the arrow on your keyboard to move the player.
 You can move him or her:
 'UP'
 'DOWN'
 'RIGHT'